Schenectady Nursing Home Abuse Lawyers

 Potentially, although courts are generally reluctant to award punitive damages even to winning claimants.
 Punitive damages are awarded, if at all, in addition to normal compensatory damages.
 To win, the defendant’s conduct must have been outrageous.
 Organized and systematic abuse, for example, might qualify, as might repeated sexual abuse that was covered up by the nursing home.

-If your wife died from nursing home abuse, the personal representative of your wife’s probate estate will be entitled to file a wrongful death lawsuit under New York law.
-You will likely be appointed her personal representative, either in your wife’s last will and testament or, if no valid will is probated, upon appointment by the probate court.
+If your spouse died from nursing home abuse, the personal representative of your spouse’s estate will be entitled to file a wrongful death lawsuit under New York law.
+You will likely be appointed the personal representative, either in your spouse’s last will and testament or, if no valid will is probated, upon appointment by the probate court.
 Wrongful death judgments can be large, and compensation goes to the probate estate for distribution to heirs and devisees.

 Understaffing is one of the most common causes of nursing home abuse.
 It is also an issue that directly implicates the nursing home administration since it is administration that determines staffing levels.
 Understaffing can result in problems such as missed medication, bedsores, or inadequate supervision.
-This problem is found more often at private, for-profit nursing homes for obvious reasons.
+This problem is found more often at private, for-profit nursing homes.

 New York State Resource